Tiffany Hegdahl

 Tiffany’s M.S. research involved determining the genes responsible for melanism in black fox squirrels in the Omaha and Lincoln metropolitan areas and potential pleiotropic effects involving those genes that could contribute to increased aggression in the melanistic individuals.

 B.S.
-Environmental Science, UNO (2021)
+Environmental Science, UNO (2021); M.S.
+Biology, UNO (2025)

 During my time with Robbins lab, I want to expand my research skills and help innovate new ways to study reptiles.
 My goal is to explore the relationship between environmental temperature and digestion efficiency to better understand the complex physiology and adaptive strategies of Midwestern lizard species.

 B.S.
-Environmental Science, UNO (Estimated Graduation 2025)
+Environmental Science, UNO (2025)

 Garret is passionate about the environment and curious about the abiotic and biotic factors that have shaped the biological world throughout history.
 Understanding evolution and promoting environmentally mindful practices is his missions.